How to handle hay fever

 - Asthma, which is more difficult to control

-Hay fever season in Australia
+When is hay fever season in Australia?

 In Western Australia, hay fever caused by pollen can begin in late July or early August.